Shad Polier: Career

 In 1934, Polier appeared before a congressional committee to recommend legislative language that would clarify the right to strike.
 He also began his service on the National Labor Relations Board (NLRB) as a trial counselor that same year.

-In 1937, in the matter of Brown v.
+In 1937, in the matter of Berman v.
 United States regarding mail fraud, he and Emil Weitzner supported Samuel H. Kaufman in appeal for petition against William W. Barron, US Solicitor General Stanley Forman Reed, Assistant Attorney General Brien McMahon, and W. Marvin Smith for the United States.

 Polier authored a "Race Discrimination Amendment" to New York City's appropriations budget in 1942, which prohibited public funding for private childcare agencies that participated in racial discrimination.

 In 1945, he became chairman of the Commission on Law and Social Action (CLSA), developed by the American Jewish Congress (which he helped to found), and served in this role until 1955.
 CLSA conducted legal battles against antisemitism, segregation, racism, and other discriminatory laws in order to "defend civil liberties and fight discrimination against all minority groups."
 He won a six-year battle against antisemitic job practices by the Arabian-American Oil Company (ARAMCO, current "Saudi Aramco").

 In 1946, he prosecuted Columbia University's College of Physicians and Surgeons for discrimination in admissions policies against Jews and other minority students.
 That same year, he also contributed to the opening of the Northside Center for Child Development, founded by Mamie Clark and her husband.
 Polier prepared necessary paperwork to incorporate the Center as well as for tax exemptions pro bono.
 He also served as the attorney for his mother-in-law's Jewish adoption agency.

 Polier advocated for the first statewide Fair Education Practices Law to end racial and religious discrimination in admissions to colleges and universities, which passed into law in 1947.

 In 1948, he personally sued Metropolitan Life Insurance Company for discriminatory practices in its Stuyvesant Town Development in New York City, specifically for not admitting African-Americans.
 The original case was dismissed, but the American Jewish Congress (AJC), of which Polier was the vice president, continued to fight for fair housing laws.

 Polier also fought against religious discrimination by representing would-be Jewish parents in civil suits to fight for the parents' rights to adopt children whose mothers were baptized as Catholics, as well as fighting against religious matching of probationers to officers.

 Polier helped on the Brown vs. Board of Education case by writing amicus briefs to support student rights to obtain equal education.